CSCfi/scalable-python/Doc/library/os.path.rst

    device --- this should detect mount points for all Unix and POSIX variants.

-.. function:: join(path1[, path2[, ...]])
+.. function:: join(path, *paths)

    Join one or more path components intelligently.
+The return value is the concatenation of *path* and any members of *\*paths* with exactly one directory separator (``os.sep``) following each non-empty part except the last, meaning that the result will only end in a separator if the last part is empty.
+If a component is an absolute path, all previous components are thrown away and joining continues from the absolute path component.

-If any component is an absolute path, all previous components (on Windows, including the previous drive letter, if there was one) are thrown away, and joining continues.
-The return value is the concatenation of *path1*, and optionally *path2*, etc., with exactly one directory separator (``os.sep``) inserted between components, unless *path2* is empty.
-Note that on Windows, since there is a current directory for each drive, ``os.path.join("c:", "foo")`` represents a path relative to the current directory on drive :file:`C:` (:file:`c:foo`), not :file:`c:\\foo`.
+   On Windows, the drive letter is not reset when an absolute path component (e.g., ``r'\foo'``) is encountered.
+If a component contains a drive letter, all previous components are thrown away and the drive letter is reset.
+Note that since there is a current directory for each drive, ``os.path.join("c:", "foo")`` represents a path relative to the current directory on drive :file:`C:` (:file:`c:foo`), not :file:`c:\\foo`.